Chicken Vegetable Soup

 Modifications for the Chicken Vegetable Soup

 - Add other vegetables or mushrooms, such as chopped turnip, burdock root, or shiitake mushrooms ~ especially choosing locally grown when available.
 Use less or no vegetables if eating a plant-free diet to determine your tolerance for various plant foods.
+Or, top with naturally fermented cabbage.

 - For added minerals, add a little piece of crumbled alaria, or wakame seaweed to the broth while bringing it to a boil.
 (You may have added some while preparing the bone broth.
 If not, add a little when bringing the broth to a boil.